Safeguarding and Prevent

 - works with a wide range of sectors (including education, criminal justice, faith, charities, online and health).

-Marilyn Hawes has gone the mile & beyond in her passion for preventing grooming in child sexual abuse and child sexual exploitation, due to the fact her own children were sexually abused by her former boss!
+Marilyn Hawes has gone the mile & beyond in her passion for preventing grooming in child sexual abuse and child sexual exploitation, due to her personal experiences.
+She has felt the pain and damage caused by abuse and is determined in her mission to prevent abuse from happening.

 Marilyn has funded a lot of the organisation out of her own pocket, saying her passion for this cause far out weighs the sacrifices - knowing the chance of any child being saved from abuse.